maelys-mcardle/adventure/documentation/6_entityconfig.md

       value: someOtherValue
 ```

-For example, take an entity for a character that can be conversed with named
+For example, take an entity for a character that can be conversed with.
-Juliette.
 The entity would have the following file structure:

 ```
   story/